gfxfundamentals/webgl-fundamentals/lessons/webgl-how-it-works.md

 Number of components is always 1 to 4.

 If you are using 1 buffer per type of data then both stride and offset can always be 0.
+0 for stride means "use a stride that matches the type and size".
+0 for offset means start at the beginning of the buffer.
 Setting them to values other than 0 is more complicated and though it has some benefits in terms of performance it's not worth the complication unless you are trying to push WebGL to its absolute limits.